ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/ip_address_virtual_interfaces.md

 -->

-## Adding virtual (dummy) interface devices on Linux, and an introduction to the `ip address` command and adding or deleting IP addresses and netmasks
+## Adding virtual (dummy) interface devices on Linux
+...and an introduction to the `ip address` command and adding or deleting IP addresses and netmasks.

 _Tested on Ubuntu 18.04 and 22.04._